 Become a graduate student

-A coordinator's precise responsibilities vary from department to department, but you can expect her/him to supervise the admission and advising process, administer the academic paperwork, oversee students' academic progress, and direct the hiring and assignment of graduate assistants and other graduate employment.
+Your graduate coordinator is your go-to person for issues regarding graduate education in your discipline.
+A coordinator's responsibilities may vary from department to department, but you can expect your coordinator to oversee your advising process and academic progress, administer your academic paperwork and assist in the hiring of graduate assistants or other graduate employment.

 Many graduate programs also have their own Graduate Handbooks detailing policies and procedures that are specific to that program.
 Your graduate coordinator will help you learn about your programs expectations and responsibilities.

 Log in to your student portal to view items pending on your to-do list.
 You may need to send your final or official college transcripts or test scores before classes start.

 We know funding plays an important role in selecting your graduate school and Illinois State is committed to helping make graduate school affordable.
 Graduate Assistantships are a popular source of funding for students.
 From assistantships to waivers and scholarships to loans, take a more in-depth look online at all of your funding opportunities.